-WHAT HAPPENS DURING SURGERY?
+WHAT HAPPENS DURING MALE BREAST REDUCTION?

 During surgery, if liposuction is required, several small puncture marks are made on the chest, and the extra fatty tissue is removed with a cannula.
 These incisions are generally barely visible once healed.
 If direct excision is required, a small curved incision is made at the bottom half of the areola and the extra firm tissue is directly removed and the incision is closed with absorbable sutures.